Prayer Mysteries

 God knows how to give good things to his children.

-Matthew 7:7 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
-(8) For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.
+Matthew 7:7-8 Ask, and it will be given you.
+Seek, and you will find.
+Knock, and it will be opened for you.
+For everyone who asks receives.
+He who seeks finds.
+To him who knocks it will be opened.

-That sounds as if we will get anything we ask for, but read on:
+That sounds as if we will get anything we ask for, but read on (verses 9-11):

-(9) Which of you, if his son asks for bread, will give him a stone?
-(10) Or if he asks for a fish, will give him a snake?
-(11) If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
+Or who is there among you, who, if his son asks him for bread, will give him a stone?
+Or if he asks for a fish, who will give him a serpent?
+If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!

 That still sounds like we will get anything we ask for, but consider the implications of Jesus’ teaching that God is the perfect Father.